Fantasy football: Hill, Ridley top Week 12 wide receiver rankings

 Nov.
 25 (UPI) -- Tyreek Hill, Calvin Ridley, DeAndre Hopkins, D.K.
 Metcalf and Davante Adams top my Week 12 fantasy football wide receiver rankings for 2020.

 Michael Thomas, A.J.
 Brown, D.J.
 Moore, Keenan Allen and Mike Evans round out my Top 10 options.
-DeVante Parker, Nelson Agholor and CeeDee Lamb also are among my favorite starts this week.
+DeVante Parker, Nelson Agholor is also among my favorite starts this week.

 You should target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.